ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-JDK-distributions.md

 ### Java Packager

 The javapackager,
-which allowed you to bundle applications and their dependencies with the JVM, is no longer part of the OpenJFX and has been removed from all of Oracle's JDK versions starting from version 11.
+which allows you to bundle applications and their dependencies with the JVM, is no longer part of the OpenJFX and has been removed from all of Oracle's JDK versions starting from version 11.